SelectUSA Investor Guide

 An Overview of Key U.S. Tax Considerations for Inbound Investment

-A s the world’s largest economy, the United States provides tremendous operating and investment opportunities, with an innovative and productive workforce, robust infrastructure, and lucrative markets.
-However, foreign businesses interested in investing in the United States can find it daunting to navigate the U.S. federal tax code and regulations, as well as state and local taxes.
+As the world’s largest economy, the United States provides tremendous operating and investment opportunities, with an innovative and productive workforce, robust infrastructure, and lucrative markets.
+However, foreign businesses exploring investing in the United States can find it daunting to navigate the U.S. federal tax code and regulations, as well as state and local taxes.
 Inadequate preparation can create undue risk, result in increased and unanticipated tax costs, and ultimately impact the overall success of U.S. operations.

 Creating Employment Success in the United States